vervoe/api-docs/docs/02-Set-Up-and-Authentication.md

 ```
 <!-- theme: warning -->

 > Token expiration time is **10 minutes**.
-After that time api user must obtain a new token using above mentioned endpoint.
+After that time API user must obtain a new token using above mentioned endpoint.